 📍 7005 Niagara Parkway, Niagara Falls, ON

 Walking through the cavernous interior of this restored hydroelectric station feels almost cinematic.
-Descending into the tunnels offers a reward at the end: a wide view of the river where mist catches the light and rainbows form without warning.
+The descent through the tunnels builds quietly, then opens to a wide river view where mist catches the light and rainbows appear without warning.

 Dining With a View